murtezayesil/blog/src/faq.md

 #### Why use **mdBook**, an online book creation tool, while there are CMSs that specializes on blogging ?

 1. CMSs are overkill for my needs
-2. I don't want to run a software that will require updating time to time.
+2. I don't want to run a PHP server.
+Static pages are enough for me.
-3. I **feel** like CMSs are vendor locking in some way.
-Many of them require creating account to use their tools.
-I am not saying that is not fair, it is their platform after all.
-I don't want one more online account for something I don't need.
-4. CMSs usually embed "innocent" trackers to count visits.
+3. CMSs usually embed "innocent" trackers to count visits.
 I don't care about how many people read my articles.
+If you think some of my post was helpful to you, come and talk to me on Mastodon.
 I would rather have meaningful conversation in social media than seeing visitor numbers go up.

 To my parents 👫️ who put us 👦️👦️👧️ before their lifes 💕️